udayakumar-s/ej2-angular-docs/ej2-angular/common/globalization/localization.md

 setCulture('fr-BE');
 ```

->Note: Before changing a culture globally, you need to ensure that locale text for the concern culture is loaded through `L10n.load` function.
+>Note: Before changing a culture globally, you need to ensure that locale text for the concerned culture is loaded through `L10n.load` function.